Applications for the 2019 Youth Academy sessions will open on Friday, April 19, 2019 at 9:00 a.m.

 The Youth Academy is offered for educational purposes only and does not provide any certification

-The Sheriff’s Office is hosting three identical deliveries of the Youth Academy this summer.
-We are unable to accept applications for all three.
+The Sheriff’s Office is hosting two identical deliveries of the Youth Academy this summer for youth who will be entering the 8th grade in Fall 2019.
+We are unable to accept applications for both sessions.

-The Academy is scheduled from 8:30a.m.- 5:30p.m. each day.
+The Academy is scheduled from 8:30a.m.- 4:30p.m. each day.
 Youth participants will meet at the Sheriff’s Office Professional Development Center located at 2772 Depot Avenue, in Sanford.
-Parents/guardians can drop off and sign their children in as early as 8:00a.m. and we ask that your children be picked up and signed out no later than 5:45p.m.

-The 2017 Youth Academy Applications will close when then Sheriff's Office has filled the class, which usually occurs within one to two days, so apply as soon as the application opens!
+The 2019 Youth Academy Applications will close when then Sheriff's Office has filled the class, so apply as soon as the application opens!
 Applications will be accepted on a first come, first served basis as seats are limited.

 The course begins with an introduction by Sheriff Dennis M. Lemma.
 The sessions include presentations on topics such as: neighborhood policing, investigations, training, traffic safety and forensics.
 Class members will also learn about internet safety, bullying, decision-making, substance abuse, and character development.

 Class participants will tour the John E. Polk Correctional Facility, the 911 Communications Center, and the Criminal Justice Center.
-Participants will also see demonstrations from the Special Operations Unit (SWAT, Aviation, Range and Water, K9 and EOD), produce a television public service announcement, participate in an exercise in the Emergency Operations Center, perform basic Honor Guard techniques, and serve as jurors in a mock trial hosted by the State Attorney’s Office.
+Participants will also see demonstrations from the Special Operations Unit (SWAT, Aviation, Range and Water, K9 and EOD), participate in an exercise in the Emergency Operations Center, perform basic Honor Guard techniques, and serve as jurors in a mock trial hosted by the State Attorney’s Office.

 All transportation and supervision throughout the Academy will be provided by Sheriff’s Office personnel.
 Academy participants will bring their own lunch Monday through Thursday.
 Lunch will be provided on Friday.
 There is no cost for the Academy.